nurur/Reinforcement-Learning/README.md

 # Reinforcement-Learning

-The repo contains python scripts of various multi-arm bandit algorithms.
+The repo contains python scripts of various multi-arm bandit (MAB) algorithms.
+The MAB algorithms can be used in parallel with various AB testing stretagies to optimize marketing efforts.

 Useful Texts :
 1. Reinforcement Learning, An Introduction : Richard S. Sutton, Andrew G. Barto